bengarrett/RetroTxt/docs/technical.md

 ## ANSiFlags

-_ANSiFlags allow an author of ANSi and similar files to provide a clue to a viewer / editor how to render the image_.
+_ANSiFlags allow an author of ANSi and similar files to provide a clue to a viewer/editor how to render the image_.

 | Flag | Name                        | Used | Notes                                              |
 | ---- | --------------------------- | ---- | -------------------------------------------------- |